wagtail/rfcs/text/000-mini-draftail.md

 This RFC proposes using cut back versions of Draftail for general text entry, including as the default widget for `TextField` and `CharField`.

+Should we introduce other rich text editors in the future, we would also similarly expect them to be usable for general text entry.

 ## Motivation